carlsverre/culprit/README.md

 4. Aligning errors to error codes for external handling (i.e. outside of rust)

 > [!WARNING]
 > Culprit is extremely-alpha and may dramatically change at any point.
 It's currently undergoing design and testing within some projects.
-Collaboration is welcome during this process.
+Ideas and discussion is welcome during this process.

 ## Getting started